This article was replaced by the following series of articles:

-The Preterist School, which is essentially comprised of critical scholars, effectively read Daniel backwards.
+The Preterist School, which is essentially comprised of critical scholars, effectively read Daniel backward.
 They first identify the “despicable” of Daniel 11 (v21) as Antiochus IV.
 Then, since the evil horns of Daniel 7 and 8 are the same as the “despicable” (as we agree), they identify the evil horns of Daniel 7 and 8 also as Antiochus IV.
 But since Antiochus was a Greek king, this means that the fourth kingdom in Daniel 7 (the dreadful beast) must be the Greek Empire.
 But then the question is: What are the Bear and Leopard kingdoms between the Babylonian and Greek empires?
-To solve this problem Critics split Mede-Persian Empire into two separate empires and align the symbols as follows:
+To solve this problem Critics split the Mede-Persian Empire into two separate empires and align the symbols as follows:

-In this schema the Ram of Daniel 8 is equal to both the Bear and the Leopard of Daniel 7, and the Goat of Daniel 8 is equivalent to the Dreadful Beast of Daniel 7.
+In this schema, the Ram of Daniel 8 is equal to both the Bear and the Leopard of Daniel 7, and the Goat of Daniel 8 is equivalent to the Dreadful Beast of Daniel 7.
 One way to determine which schema best fits the text of Daniel is to compare the descriptions of the animals in Daniel 7 and Daniel 8.

 Firstly, contrary to the proposal by the critics, the Ram and the Leopard do not appear similar.
 Consider their descriptions:

 Two horns—one higher (v3);